goldin2008/Modeling_Projects/README.md

 See how DevOps practices and tools can increase an organization’s ability to deliver applications and services at high velocity.
 Distinguish between the high-level differences between SQL and NoSQL platforms.

+Making data mean more through storytelling

+Making data mean more through storytelling Storytelling is the social and cultural activity of sharing stories, often with improvisation, theatrics, or embellishment and it becomes a key part while working with range of Data sets.
+This skill will help the technical folks to convey their observations and research from the data to the executives.
 ```

 ```